-Many spa owners now use spa ozonators which purify the water by means of ozone.
-The GPM ozonator is an aluminum unit which contains a special ultra-violet light.
+Many spa owners use spa ozonators which purify the water by means of ozone.
+The ozonator is a unit which contains a special ultra-violet light.
 When the unit is activated, ozone is generated which is drawn into the spa via the ozone jet located in the footwell of your spa.
 The ozone gas appears as tiny bubbles which come from the ozone jet.

-The ozone coming into your spa purifies the water without the skin irritation and chemical smell which often occur with the use of conventional chemicals.
-The ozone unit operates when installed according to the instructions provided with the ozone unit and when the equipment module is on.
+The ozone coming into your spa purifies the water without the skin irritation and chemical smell which can occur with the use of conventional chemicals.
+The ozone unit operates when installed according to the instructions provided with the ozone unit and when the equipment module is in the filtering mode.